 Explore Ellis’ Content

-Fenster currently serves as the Manager for the Portland Sea Dogs, the Double-A affiliate of the Boston Red Sox, and in 2012 he launched Coaching Your Kids LLC, an organization dedicated to assisting coaches, parents and leagues in developing young players and improving their experience within the game.
+Fenster currently serves as the Minor League Outfield and Baserunning Coordinator for the Boston Red Sox, and in 2012 he launched Coaching Your Kids LLC, an organization dedicated to assisting coaches, parents and leagues in developing young players and improving their experience within the game.
+Previously, Fenster served as the Manager for the Portland Sea Dogs, the Double-A affiliate of the Boston Red Sox.
 Fenster is a two-time All-America from Rutgers University where he established school records in hits, doubles and at-bats.
 He was selected in the 12th round of the 2000 MLB Amateur Draft by the Kansas City Royals and played in the minor leagues for seven years.

 Explore Fenster's Content

 Dr. Peter Gorman is widely referred to as the developer of heart rate monitor technology and owns seven major patents in the United States and Canada.
 He was named President of Microgate USA in 2010 and became an adjunct professor at the University of Bridgeport Chiropractic College in 2012.
 He later joined CourtSense, developing innovative and logical progression that helps athletes attain symmetry and better coordination.
 Dr. Gorman has previous experience working with the United States Military, as well as sports leagues and franchises around the world including those associated with Major League Baseball, FIFA, the National Football League, the National Basketball Association, the National Hockey League, and the United States Olympic Committee.

 Explore Dr. Gorman's Content